 Also of interest is that Southlake has more people living here who work in computers and math than 95% of the places in the US.

-Southlake is a somewhat ethnically-diverse city.
+Southlake is a very ethnically-diverse city.
 The people who call Southlake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southlake residents report their race to be White, followed by Asian.
-Important ancestries of people in Southlake include Irish, English, Italian, and French .
+Important ancestries of people in Southlake include English, German, Irish, Italian, and Polish.

 The most common language spoken in Southlake is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.